 For example, when you code for software, then you code for specific software.
 Likewise, one module manages the customers’ transactions in banking software, whereas other modules are performing other tasks.

+It is one of the major points of comparison between coding vs programming.
 One more point for the comparison between coding vs programming can be the salary or future aspects.
 You can earn a decent amount of salary from coding.
 Keep in mind that there are already millions of programmers in every corner of the world.

 And if you select the most common programming language to learn code.
 Then you are just fishing into a pond where master fishers are also fishing.
 Apart from this silly joke, yes, it can be quite challenging for you to get a decent salary if you choose the most common programming language to code.

 On the other hand, programming has a much better future than coding.
 Keep in mind that programming is not limited to web development or software development.
 It has a wider scope.

 Now you have seen that coding is just like a tree in the forest.
 In comparison, programming is like a wild forest.
 You can master coding by mastering a few concepts of programming language.
 On the other hand, it takes many years to master all aspects of programming.

 Hope you have enjoyed this blog post; if yes, then please share the post further.
 If not, then please let us know what we have missed in this blog post.
-For any objection to the blog post, then you can comment below.
+If you have any objection to the blog post, then you can comment below.